solana-labs/solana/book/src/cluster.md

 IP addresses and ports other nodes should use to contact it.
 Next, the information from the first two tools are passed to `solana-genesis` to create the genesis block.
 The genesis block is then be passed to all initial fullnodes.
-The fullnode holding the Bootstrap Leader's private key is responsible for appending the first entries to the ledger.
+The fullnode holding the Bootstrap Leader's secret key is responsible for appending the first entries to the ledger.
 It initializes its internal state with the Mint's account.
 That account will hold the number of fractional native tokens (called lamports) defined in the genesis block.
 All